davidlublink/Blackjack/README.md

 Known issues
 =========
 * The player can't see other players cards, I need to update the PlayerInterface so that it is called each time a card is shown.
+* Card counting is done in BlackJackDeck and not by the player, this is wrong.

 Notes